-The most famous ongoing dispute within the telecom sector is between Vodafone International, being the major shareholder holding 55 per cent of Vodafone Egypt's share capital, and Telecom Egypt, being a competitor to Vodafone Egypt as well as shareholder holding 45 per cent of the same company.
+The most famous dispute within the telecom sector was between Vodafone International, being the major shareholder holding 55 per cent of Vodafone Egypt's share capital, and Telecom Egypt, being a competitor to Vodafone Egypt and a shareholder holding 45 per cent of the same company.

 Vodafone International signed a formal memorandum of understanding for selling its shares in Vodafone Egypt to the Saudi operator STC in January 2020.
-However, Telecom Egypt claims that it has the right of first refusal over the shares that are subject of this contemplated sale, which claim was official raised to both the ECA and the NTRA based on a number of antitrust concerns.
-The ECA and the NTRA are still in the process of looking into this dispute.
+However, Telecom Egypt claimed that it has the right of first refusal over the shares that are subject to this contemplated sale, whose claim was officially raised to both the ECA and the NTRA based on several antitrust concerns.
+However, this transaction was not completed and Vodafone announced that it will remain holding its shares in Vodafone Egypt.